OnlineRBACFixing/cybersecurity2019/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

-# On the Use of Max-SAT in RBAC Maintenance
+# On the Use of Max-SAT and PDDL in RBAC Maintenance

-This web site contains the dataset and experimental results partially illustrated within the manuscript "On the Use of Max-SAT in RBAC Maintenance" which has been submitted to the Cybersecurity journal.
+This web site contains the dataset and experimental results partially illustrated within the manuscript "On the Use of Max-SAT and PDDL  in RBAC Maintenance" which has been submitted to the Cybersecurity journal.

 # Datasets: Single Exceptions/Violations